Texas father arrested in 2020 ‘suspicious’ death of 2-year-old daughter - NewsBreak

 It was noted that officers took both Gestes and his wife’s phones and that the text messages between Gestes and his wife had been deleted from her phone before it was taken.

-The little girl was sent for autopsy which came back as “undetermined”.
+The little girl was sent for autopsy which came back as “undetermined.”
 When detectives spoke with the lab they were told there were no signs of trauma or asphyxiation and the victim did not have a disease or any organ failure that would have killed her.
-After running full toxicology, microbiology and histology they could not find a cause of death.16 arrested in Lubbock prostitution sting on Friday, LPD says
+After running full toxicology, microbiology and histology they could not find a cause of death.

-According to records, the lab noted that the victim tested positive for COVID-19 but were able to rule that out as a cause of death and stated she might have been asymptomatic.
+According to records, the lab noted that the victim tested positive for COVID-19 but was able to rule that out as a cause of death and stated she might have been asymptomatic.

 Gestes was charged with abandoning or endangering a child with imminent danger of bodily injury and abandoning endangering a child with intent to return and is currently being held in Wichita County jail on bonds totaling $200,000.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.